harshit09saini/100-days-of-Python/log.md

 # 100 Days Of Code - Log

+### Day 16 & 17: April 07, 2021

+**Today's Progress**: An introduction to Object Oriented Programming in Python.
+Refactored the coffee machine game from yesterday to use OOP concepts.
+Additionally built a quiz game entirely applying the OOP concepts.

+**Thoughts**: OOP is a little tricky.
+It will take a while to get familiar with the concepts.
+I finally caught up with my schedule from the day I started.
+I will try to minimize the days I skip.

 ### Day 15: April 06, 2021

 **Today's Progress**: Switched to the local environment for Python using Pycharm.
 Worked on a coffee machine project.